SPRING TEA PROJECT

-Mindfulness Practice to Enhance Science Observation Skills
+Mindfulness Practices to Enhance Science Observation Skills

 Designing, Planting and Caring For a Perennial School Tea Garden